-As at 31 December 2022, the Group employed 122 employees (31 December 2021: 104 employees) and appointed 7 Directors (31 December 2021: 7 Directors).
+As at 31 December 2023, the Group employed 133 employees (31 December 2022: 122 employees) and appointed 7 Directors (31 December 2022: 7 Directors).
 Salaries of employees are maintained at a competitive level and are reviewed annually, with close reference to individual performance, working experience, qualification and the current relevant industry practices.
 Apart from base salary and statutory provident fund scheme, discretionary bonus and share options may be granted to selected staff by reference to the Group's as well as the individual's performances.
 Other forms of benefits such as medical scheme, on-the-job and external training to staff are also provided.
-The Group has not experienced any material dispute with its employees or disruption to its operations due to employee dispute and has not experienced any difficulties in the recruitment and retention of experienced staff or skilled personnel.
+The Group has not experienced any difficulties in the recruitment and retention of experienced staff or skilled personnel.
 The Group maintains a good relationship with its employees.